blackberry-garance/flowershow-app/blog/full-giscus-configuration-support.md

 ---

+For a detailed guide on setting up comments, including step-by-step instructions and troubleshooting tips, check out our [[how-to-enable-page-comments|how-to guide]].

-Let us know what you’d like to see next!
+Let us know what you'd like to see next!